arviz-devs/arviz_misc/xarray_user_forum_2021/README.md

-# StanCon 2020 ArviZ presentation
+# Xarray User Summit 2021 ArviZ presentation

-This folder contains the presentation about ArviZ and `InferenceData` for StanCon 2020.
+This folder contains the presentation about ArviZ, `InferenceData` and Xarray for Xarray User Forum as part of Dask Summit 2021.
 The presentation is created from a Jupyter notebook by using [RISE](https://rise.readthedocs.io/en/stable/) and is then served with [Binder](https://mybinder.org/).
 The presentation is available in the following languages: